ImperialCollegeLondon/SWMManywhere/CONTRIBUTING.md

 [`pyproject-fmt`](https://github.com/tox-dev/pyproject-fmt).
 You do not need to run them manually - unless you want to - but rather they are run automatically every time you make a commit thanks to `pre-commit`.
-If you want to run them manually before comitting, you can do so with:
+If you want to run them manually before committing, you can do so with:

 ```bash
 pre-commit run --all-files